-- 7. At the programme level the day-to-day responsibility for assessment lies with module teams.
+- 7. At the programme level, the day-to-day responsibility for assessment lies with module teams.
 Individual tutors are responsible for setting, marking, making arrangements for second marking / moderating work, recording provisional marks, and returning the work to students on time. - 8.
 At the University level overall responsibility for assessment and related procedures lies with Senate.
-The University Secretary and Registrar is responsible for managing the administration of examination processes, assessment boards and accreditation of prior learning; the Academic Standards Officer manages appeals and complaints procedures within the Quality and Academic Standards Unit. - 9.
-Registry Services will make arrangements for examinations and for timetabled in-class tests that directly contribute to final module marks, as defined by the University's Assessment Calendar.
-Module Leaders are also responsible for ensuring that any additional arrangements for students are adhered to for practical examinations and presentations. - Directors of School, Programme Leaders, Programme Area Leaders and External Examiners have significant responsibilities for maintaining standards on particular programmes.
+The University Secretary and Registrar is responsible for oversight, with appropriate devolved management, of the administration of examination processes, assessment boards and recognition of prior learning.
+The Academic Standards Officer manages appeals and complaints procedures within the Quality and Academic Standards Unit.

+- 9. The Programmes and Partnerships Office will make arrangements for examinations and for timetabled in-class tests that directly contribute to final module marks, as defined by the University's Assessments Calendar.
+Module Leaders are also responsible for ensuring that any additional arrangements for students are adhered to for practical examinations and presentations. - 10.
+Deans of School, Programme Leaders, Programme Area Leaders and External Examiners have significant responsibilities for maintaining standards on particular programmes.
 These are defined in the University's Annual Monitoring Procedures and in Section 3 of this Framework.